 It all circles around the Campus for Hope, a new transitional homeless facility that will be built on 26 acres of the current Southern Nevada Adult Mental Health Services center on Charleston Avenue near Jones Boulevard.

-The lawsuit against Campus For Hope
+READ | Full lawsuit against Campus for Hope

-The referral-based $200 million campus would have 900 beds for unhoused residents and give them services intended to get them off the street, but plaintiff Jim Root tells me the center would not fit in.
+The referral-based $200 million campus would have 900 beds for homeless residents and give them services intended to get them off the street, but plaintiff Jim Root tells me the center would not fit in.

 According to the lawsuit, they're concerned with property values dropping nearby, increased crime, and the unhoused community being close to local churches and schools.